-Example employee, John Doe, received \$4,000 in third-party sick pay benefits in two months of 2021.
-The policy premiums were 25 percent district-paid and 75 percent employeepaid.
+Example employee, John Doe, received \$4,000 in third-party sick pay benefits for two months of 2023.
+The policy premiums were 25% district-paid and 75% employee- paid.
 John Doe is subject to Social Security and Medicare, and the third-party payer reported to the district that it withheld \$250 in Federal income tax.